 Congregational Preschool does not discriminate on the basis of race, color, national or ethnic origin.
 We are also a non-sectarian school where all children are welcome.

-Congregational Preschool opened our doors in 1962 in La Crosse, WI with an enrollment of 33 children.
+Congregational Preschool opened its doors in 1962 in La Crosse, WI with an enrollment of 33 children.
 Today we continue to serve over 100 students each year in the same building as 56 years ago.
 We take great pride in our history in the coulee region and look forward to serving families for many years to come.

 Congregational Preschool meets the developmental needs of young children by providing an environment that nurtures the varied experiences, natural curiosity, and abundant creativity inherent in every child.
-Each teacher strives to further enhance each child’s cognitive, language, social, emotional, physical and creative development through integral learning experiences and each teacher is highly experienced with Bachelors Degrees in Elementary Education.
+Each teacher strives to further enhance each child’s cognitive, language, social, emotional, physical, and creative development through integrated learning experiences and each teacher is highly experienced with Bachelors Degrees in Elementary Education.

 Congregational Preschool staff recognizes that young children learn best through first-hand experiences.
 Our tenured staff provides a wide range of activities that foster the development of fundamental skills, concepts, and appreciations necessary for the next level of formal education.
 Developmentally appropriate experiences in art, music, literature, the natural and physical sciences, and community life play an important part in the Congregational Preschool program.

 The Congregational Preschool program provides a developmentally appropriate environment based on the preschool’s philosophy.
 Throughout the program, the preschool strives to incorporate a positive and personal learning experience for each student in the following areas:

 Music: The students experience music through singing songs, finding rhythm and movement in different music, embracing music from many cultures, and often enjoy creating their own with various musical instruments.

 Art: Students are encouraged to explore their own creativity through exposure to a variety of visual, tactile, and spatial forms of art.

 Math and Science: Thematic units are integrated through experiences in exploration, sensory, and discovery that introduce students to a hands-on approach to math and science.